LalitDhane/HomemadeBags/readme.md

-# Homemade bags
+# Merchandize

-HomemadeBags is a one-of-a-kind e-commerce web application which sells and showcases a variety of eco-friendly bags made from different kinds of sustainable materials, like used clothes and paper.
+Browse millions of products, compare prices, and checkout securely - all in one app.
+Merchandize makes online shopping convenient, with fast delivery and a hassle-free experience.

 ## Frontend Code

 <a href = "https://github.com/LalitDhane/HomemadeBags-Frontend"/>Frontend</a>

 ## Live Demo

 <a href = "https://homemade-bags-frontend.vercel.app/">Click Here</a>

 ### Technologies Used